cu-business-webteam/cornell-governance/README.md

 * `cornell/governance/change-form/url` - allows you to change the location of the form used for requesting changes
 * `cornell/governance/change-form/props` - filters the array of query parameters appended to the change form URL when it's presented as a link (same as below)
 * `cornell/governance/change-form-url/parameters` - filters the array of query parameters appended to the change form URL when it's presented as a link
+* `cornell/governance/mark-for-deletion/active` - whether the mark for deletion option should be enabled or not
 * `cornell/governance/emails/limit` - allows you to limit how many emails are sent in a single batch.
 The default is 25.
+* `cornell/governance/frontend-compliance/active` - filters whether the Frontend Compliance widget is active or not
+* `cornell/governance/archive/active` - filters whether the Wayback Machine integration is active or not
+* `cornell/governance/wayback/timeout` - allows you to filter how long the list of Wayback Machine snapshots are cached (default is 1 day) _(added in 0.6.2)_
+* `cornell/governance/wayback/record-limit` - allows you to filter the maximum number of Wayback Machine results to display in a list or table (default is 20) _(added in 0.6.2)_

 #### Reports